CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started.md

 ## Objectives

 Learn to build and automate a Retrieval-Augmented Generation (RAG) solution using Copilot Studio, leveraging AI models like text embeddings, language models, and generative AI.
-By the end of this lab, you will get insights on:
+By the end of this lab, you will get insights into:

 - **Introduction to Retrieval-Augmented Generation (RAG) Automation and Copilot Studio:** Understand foundational concepts and practical applications of Retrieval-Augmented Generation (RAG).